Robert Church (lacrosse)

-Robert Church (born August 29, 1988) is a professional lacrosse player for the Saskatchewan Rush in the National Lacrosse League.
+Robert Church (born August 29, 1988) is a Canadian professional box lacrosse player for the Saskatchewan Rush in the National Lacrosse League.

 Early life

 Church is the son of Nancy and Bruce Church.
 He grew up in Coquitlam, BC and began playing lacrosse when he was 11.
 He attended Dr. Charles Best Secondary School where he graduated with honors, was the B.C.
 High School MVP and played on the provincial championship team.
 After high school he transitioned into B.C.
 Intermediate A Lacrosse League and was named MVP in 2008 where he scored 106 points.

 Junior career

 Robert played his Jr A Lacrosse career for the Coquitlam Adanacs of the British Columbia Junior A Lacrosse League.
 He was the 2009 BCJALL Most Valuable Player leading the league with 107 points and was a First Team All-Star.
 He was named MVP of the 2010 Minto Cup.
 Church helped his Jr club reach three consecutive Minto Cups in 2010, 2011, and 2012.